-Fruit Loops Hybrid Weed Strain From Bulk Buddy’s Curated Online Dispensary.
+Fruit Loops Hybrid Weed Strain From Bulk Buddy’s Curated Online Dispensary from Canada.

 Fruit Loops — not to be confused with Fruity Loops or Fruity Pebbles — is a flavour-packed indica hybrid that benefits from some very prestigious genetics.
 It is said to be a four-way cross between Blueberry, Grapefruit, White Widow, and Blue Dream — all top-shelf strains in their own right, and each passing on distinctive traits to make Fruit Loops a standout.
 This balanced strain brings about an energizing and thought-stimulating mindset, but an underlying indica body stone keeps it a mellow and easygoing smoke.
 Fruit Loops’ THC levels have been measured at between 16% and 23%.